 The rehearsals of the Forest Hills Choral Club will be resumed on Tuesday evening, Jan.
 8, at 8 o'clock, in the Social Room of the Church-in-the-Gardens.
 At 9:30, after an informal rehearsal, an attractive program will be given, under the chairmanship of Mrs. James R. Woodrough.
-Miss Mabel Brown, William A. Roberts and R. D. Machray McKie will sing and Miss Mae Collins will give a talk on "The Appreciation of Music," using illustrations.
+Miss Mabel Brown, William A. Roberts and R. D. Machrav McKie will sing and Miss Mae Collins will give a talk on "The Appreciation of Music," using illustrations.
 Refreshments will be served, with Mrs. Albert N. Atkinson in charge.
-All active and associate members are urged to attend this meeting.
+All active and associate members are urged to attend this meeting. and associate members are urged to attend this meeting.